All-in-one POS system and integrated back office suite built for grocery

-Vori is Series A startup based in San Francisco on a mission to modernize B2B operating system for the grocery industry.
+Vori is a startup based in San Francisco on a mission to modernize B2B operating system for the grocery industry.
 The integrated system connects data across the food supply chain, streamlining operations for grocers and suppliers while democratizing food supply access.

 -